Texas Parking Lot Car Accident Attorneys

 - Police may not respond to an accident that took place on private property.
 This will make obtaining a police report much more challenging than in a traditional auto accident.
 It’s important to gather information for your case, which includes taking photos and gathering witness information.
 Gathering the proper information will help when you file your claim with your insurance company, as well as being strong evidence should your claim need it.

 - The property owner is likely to be involved, which is not something you see when you find yourself in an accident on the 225, for example.
-The owner of the lot may vary, but the most common is either one of the business owners in the shopping center or independent parking service.
+The owner of the lot may vary, but the most common is either one of the business owners in the shopping center or an independent parking service.
 Under premises liability law, owners of the property must provide a reasonably safe environment for their guests.
 This means having clearly marked lanes, pedestrian walkways, stop signs, proper lighting for night driving, and nothing obstructing the roadway.
 In the event that the owner’s negligence contributed to your accident, you may be able to sue them, instead of the other driver involved in the accident.

 This is where working with a qualified Pasadena personal injury lawyer proves to be invaluable.
 They will be able to assist you in finding who is liable for your accident and provide you with the proper steps to take to seek the compensation you deserve.

 Handling a Parking Lot Car Accident: Determining Who Is at Fault

 As mentioned earlier, determining liability in a parking lot accident can be tricky.
 There are many potential parties who may be held liable, and each accident is different —sometimes, both parties may share fault.

 A few things to keep in mind when determining fault and handling a parking lot car accident:

 - If a car is rear-ended by another car, the car in the back will generally be at fault.
 This rule can be applied to any accident involving vehicles.